ClementNerma/Rave/docs/cooking.md

 This allows to write a Rave application and use it on the Web, for example.
 As JavaScript is the only language currently directly available in web pages and in all browsers, we can simply _transpile_ our Rave programs into a valid JavaScript source code.

+We will use transpiling to build the web version of our game.

 ### How to transpile?

 Transpiling works the following way: